Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Introduction

 The main contributions of this paper are as follows:

-\begin{itemize} \item We propose a \textbf{RegistrationMamba}, a cross-modal remote sensing image registration module based on the Mamba framework with multi-expert feature learning.
-RegistrationMamba can capture global contextual information with linear computation complexity for more accurate image registration.
+\begin{itemize} \item This paper proposes a multi-expert learning framework with the State Space Model (ME-SSM) for optical and SAR image registration.
+ME-SSM can capture rich global contextual information for more accurate cross-modal image registration.

-\item This paper designs a general multi-expert feature learning strategy (MEFL) to improve the registration performance under texture-limited scenarios.
-MEFL enriches feature representations by performing multi-expert feature learning and dynamic aggregation on image features under different augmented variants.
-MEFL can be easily and quickly integrated into different frameworks and yields significant performance improvements.
+\item This paper designs a general multi-expert learning framework (MELF) for enhancing the feature learning from images with limited textures.
+It adopts multi-expert feature learning and dynamic aggregation based on the various affine transformations of the input image.
+MELF can be easily and quickly integrated into different frameworks (i.e., CNNs, ViTs, and Mamba) and yields significant performance improvements.

+\item ME-SSM first introduces the state space model for remote sensing image registration, which can capture global features for facilitating registration accuracy.

-\item Experimental results on optical and SAR images with various image resolutions from the OSdataset and SEN1-2 dataset have shown the effectiveness and advantages of the proposed RegistrationMamba on cross-modal image registration.
-It outperforms existing state-of-the-art methods. \end{itemize}
+\item Experimental results on public optical and SAR image registration datasets with various image resolutions, SEN1-2 and OS datasets, have shown the effectiveness and advantages of the proposed ME-SSM. \end{itemize}